 - A jet condenser is a direct type of condenser hence used for condensing vapors in evaporators.

-- It is also used for condensing vapors in a vapor pans.
+- It is also used for condensing vapors in vapor pans.

-- As we can see that the construction of jet condenser is easy to understand and hence do not need many skilful labels.
+- The construction of a jet condenser is easy to understand and hence does not need many skillful workers.